DavidMarioYS/LeadScrapeLite-Simple-Lead-Generation-Tool/README.md

 # 🔍 LeadScrapeLite — Simple Lead Generation Tool

-**LeadScrapeLite** adalah alat ringan berbasis web untuk *lead generation* (pengumpulan calon pelanggan) yang menggabungkan kekuatan **Google Custom Search API** dan **email scraping** otomatis dari situs web.
+**LeadScrapeLite** is a lightweight web-based lead generation tool that combines the power of the **Google Custom Search API** and automatic **email scraping** from websites.
-Dengan antarmuka interaktif menggunakan **Streamlit**, pengguna cukup mengetikkan kata kunci (misalnya: *startup AI Indonesia*) — aplikasi akan mencari situs yang relevan, mengekstrak email kontak dari halaman utama dan halaman kontak, lalu menyajikan hasilnya secara visual dan dapat diekspor.
+With an interactive interface powered by **Streamlit**, users only need to enter a keyword (e.g., *startup AI Indonesia*) — the app will search for relevant websites, extract contact emails from the homepage and contact page, then display the results visually and allow exporting.

 <p align="center">
   <img src="https://img.shields.io/badge/Python-3.10%2B-blue" />